viamrobotics/docs/docs/components/movement-sensor/imu/imu-vectornav.md

 An [inertial measurement unit (IMU)](https://en.wikipedia.org/wiki/Inertial_measurement_unit) provides data for the `AngularVelocity`, `Orientation`, `CompassHeading`, and `LinearAcceleration` methods.
 Acceleration and magnetometer data are available by using the [sensor](../../../sensor/) `GetReadings` method, which IMUs wrap.

-The `imu-vectornav` movement sensor model supports IMUs manufactured by [VectorNav](https://www.vectornav.com/products).
+The `imu-vectornav` movement sensor model supports IMUs manufactured by [VectorNav](https://www.vectornav.com/products) that support SPI connection.

 {{< tabs >}}
 {{% tab name="Config Builder" %}}